-Working on the balance
+Working on the Balance

-At this point, I like to add darker-value colors to the painting to further define the forms.
-I started with the hair, moved to the eyes, the corners of the mouth.
+At this point, I added darker-value colors to the painting to further define the forms.
+I started with the hair, moved to the eyes, then the corners of the mouth.
 I mixed red and burnt umber for the areas around the mouth and nose.
-This was also a good time to work into adding more details to the garment.
+This was also a good time to work on adding more details to the garment.
 I gently lifted the area under the chin, and added a little bit of yellow as the reflected color from the yellow shirt.

-Proceed to the details
+Proceed to the Details

 With mostly red and burnt umber, I worked into the middle tones.
 I didn't stay working in one area for long.
 I usually spend 10 seconds here, then 10 seconds there.
 It is important to keep your attention on the overall painting, color temperature, and balance while you work into the smaller areas.